AsemGhaleb/asemghaleb.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate the Uinversity of British Columbia, Vancouver, where I am fortunate to be advised by [Karthik Pattabiraman](https://blogs.ubc.ca/karthik/) and [Julia Rubin](https://people.ece.ubc.ca/mjulia).
+I am a PhD candidate at the Uinversity of British Columbia, Vancouver, where I am fortunate to be advised by [Karthik Pattabiraman](https://blogs.ubc.ca/karthik/) and [Julia Rubin](https://people.ece.ubc.ca/mjulia).
 My research interesets lie in program analysis and automated reasoning techniques with applications in software security.

 Email: aghaleb[at]alumni[dot]ubc[dot]ca